Osei365/Bigmart-sales/README.md

 2. **Data Exploration**
   - the data was explored to discover relationships between variables/features in the data to help inform the modelling technique
 3. **Modelling**
-  - three different models were used to train the data and the rsults of the three were averaged using vectprised programming
+  - four different models were used to train the data and the rsults of the four were averaged using vectprised programming

 ### INSTALLATION